 Your graphics driver version is obsolete.
 Obtain a newer version from the video card vendor website and then install it.

-Go to the Drivers and Downloads section.
-Specify your model no and initiate the download.
+Go to the Drivers and Downloads section, specify your model no and start the download.

 Use Performance Monitor